Priests, farmers, lesbian truckers tweet for Sweden

 "It strikes me as unnatural," he said.

-He would try to represent the more "colourful" side of Sweden -- "the one I know".
+He would try to represent the more "colorful" side of Sweden -- "the one I know."

 Relative to its size, Sweden has been among the top five nations in the European Union in taking in refugees and asylum-seekers, including those fleeing the Balkan wars of the 1990s and Iraq after the U.S. invasion.